 - Plan your meeting.
 Don’t over-present.
 It’s much better to listen and understand that to try to dazzle by PowerPoint

-- Agree next steps at the end of the meeting.
+- Agree on the next steps at the end of the meeting.
 Agree a time to call back or meet again

 - Follow-up when you say you will and keep doing so until the lead either converts to business or it becomes clear that no business will be forthcoming.
 This could be a long gestation or short dependent on your type of business and also the cost of sale